solspace/ee-freeform/documentation/installation.md

 ## Requirements <a href="#requirements" id="requirements" class="docs-anchor">#</a>
-Solspace Freeform Lite/Pro are compatible with EE4 and EE3, with mostly the same minimum requirements as listed on the [ExpressionEngine Requirements](https://docs.expressionengine.com/latest/installation/requirements.html) page:
+Solspace Freeform Lite and Pro are compatible with EE4 and EE3, with mostly the same minimum requirements as listed on the [ExpressionEngine Requirements](https://docs.expressionengine.com/latest/installation/requirements.html) page:

-* **ExpressionEngine 4.x**
+### ExpressionEngine 4.x

 * PHP 7 or newer
 * MySQL 5.6 or newer
 * Windows and macOS browsers:
 	* Chrome 21 or newer
 	* Firefox 28 or newer
 	* Safari 9.0 or newer
 	* Internet Explorer 11 or newer
 	* Microsoft Edge

-* **ExpressionEngine 3.5.x**
+### ExpressionEngine 3.5.x

 * PHP 5.4 or newer
 * MySQL 5.1 or newer
 * Windows and macOS browsers:
 	* Chrome 21 or newer
 	* Firefox 28 or newer
 	* Safari 9.0 or newer
 	* Internet Explorer 11 or newer
 	* Microsoft Edge

 ## Installing Instructions <a href="#install" id="install" class="docs-anchor">#</a>
 1. Unzip the download package: